nginxinc/nginx-ingress-workshops/Plus/labs/lab2/readme.md

    </details>
    </br>

-1. Close Chrome Web Browser, and hit `Ctrl-C` in the terminal to stop the Port Forward.
+1. Close Chrome Web Browser, and hit `Control-C` in the terminal to stop the Port Forward.

    ![stop port-forward](media/port-forward-ctrl-c.png)